-- a) Riparian buffers on retained11 public land along anadromous and high value resident fish streams and waters: 150 feet along each side of the anadromous waterbody or high value resident fish stream.
-(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat.) - b) Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c) Easements12 used in areas of sensitive environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
+- a) Riparian buffers along anadromous and high value resident fish streams and waters: 100 feet along each side of the anadromous waterbody or high value resident fish stream.
+(Widths greater than this amount, up to 300 feet, may be authorized if, after consultation with ADF&G, it is determined that larger widths are necessary to protect fisheries, wildlife, or habitat.) - b) Buffers on other freshwater waterbodies on retained public land: 50 feet along each side of the stream or 50 feet along the shoreline of lakes. - c) Easements 14 used in areas of sensitive environmental features: 50 feet on each side of important environmental features, such as high value wetlands.
 Distances greater than 50' (up to 100') may be appropriate if the feature being protected is considered to be especially sensitive to disturbance and is considered a particularly high value resource; such features might include lacustrine and riverine wetlands, springs, salt licks, or geologic hazards requiring additional distance separation for public safety.
-Consult ADF&G if there is a question as to whether a width greater than 50' should be considered. - d) Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to tidelands, lakes, and streams: 50 feet.13 - e) Building setbacks: 150 feet adjacent to anadromous and high value waterbodies and 75 feet adjacent to all other waterbodies.
+Consult ADF&G if there is a question as to whether a width greater than 50' should be considered. - d) Public access easements, including 'to and along' easements required under AS 38.05.127, or utility easements adjacent to lakes and streams: 50 feet.
+15 - e) Building setbacks: 100 feet adjacent to anadromous and high value waterbodies and 50 feet adjacent to all other waterbodies.
 The use of a building setback is usually not required if a 'riparian buffer' is being imposed in an authorization.
-Riparian buffers preclude principal and most accessory structures within the riparian area; only water dependent uses are authorized in these areas.
-For more detail see riparian buffer in Table 2-1.
-If structures are built within the setback, construction should seek to minimize impacts to water quality and habitat.